How should I care for my martial arts weapons? Do they need a lot of upkeep?

 Although they do not REQUIRE any upkeep, it certainly can't hurt to oil them once in a while.
 It brings out their natural beauty, and it sure is good for the wood.

 What oils are best to use?
-The oil I use is a very high grade linseed oil.
+The oil I use is a very high grade boiled linseed oil.
 Also I have heard but have no experience with tung oil, which I have heard is quite good as well.
 Honestly I would not use any other oils besides these two.
+Tung oil is very clear.
+Linseed darkens the wood very slightly.
+Hickory goes becomes a warm yellow or orange color which I like very much and you can see in any pictures.

 Can they be used for a walking staff?
 Sure.
 Of course with any wood on rocks or pavement the bottom will wear.
 Less for hickory, but it will wear slightly over time.
 This is why we offer ruber high quality crutches.